pretix/pretix-docs/docs/guides/widget.md

 If you want to embed multiple widgets for different events on your website, add the first snippet only **once**.
 Generate the second snippet for every event and add each one to your website's HTML.

-!!!
-Note

-    Some website builders such as Jimdo have trouble with our custom HTML tag.
-    If that is the case, edit the opening and closing tags in the first line of the second code snippet:
-    Replace `<pretix-widget …>` with `<div class="pretix-widget-compat" …>`.
-    Replace `</pretix-widget>` with `</div>`.

 ### Using the widget for multiple events